HistoryThis section has been translated automatically.

 Internal therapyThis section has been translated automatically.

-From stage III or in acute respiratory distress inject adrenalin e.g. Suprarenin 1:1000 (1 ml contains 1 mg adrenalin = epinephrine) 0.3-0.5 ml slowly i.v., in case of laryngeal or glottic oedema and acute respiratory distress inject a total dose of up to 1 ml.
+From stage III or in acute respiratory distress inject adrenaline e.g. Suprarenin 1:1000 (1 ml contains 1 mg adrenaline = epinephrine) 0.3-0.5 ml slowly i.v., in case of laryngeal or glottic edema and acute respiratory distress inject a total dose up to 1 ml.

 Autoinjector for intramuscular injection, weight-adjusted.